Christmas | Honoring the Messiah’s Birth

 The Takeaway

-Recognizing that cultural influences are everywhere.
-You cannot escape them here on earth, but you can have hope knowing you have God’s armor to battle it, the peace of the Gospel, and the ultimate victory and freedom when you meet your Savior face-to-face.
+Recognize that cultural influences are everywhere.
+You cannot escape them here on earth, but you can have hope knowing you have God’s armor to battle it, Holy Spirit discernment to navigate it, and peace knowing your Savior will “keep you from falling and present you before His glorious presence without fault and with great joy” (Jude 24).